pagefaultgames/pokerogue-locales/README.md

 - ca-ES - Catalan *(Still at low percentage)*

 ### Pending
-*Waiting for them to be more complete, needs help*
+*Needs help.
+Waiting for them to be more complete and/or regain enough steaty activity, before implementing them.*

 - da - Danish
-- he - Hebrew *(Note: The game needs to be properly compatible with right-to-left languages before being implemented.
+- he - Hebrew *(Note: The game needs first to have a minimum compatibility with right-to-left languages before being implemented.
 Any help on this regard would be very welcomed.)*
 - tr - Turkish
 - ro - Romanian

 ### Indefinitely pending

-- th - Thai *(No translator available)*
+- th - Thai *(No translator available, most of the transaltions comes from an old abandoned PR)*

 ### Included and pending because wished by Translation Heads
 *But never had any translator*